-A colorful spring blooming shrub featuring fully double puffy golden flowers on upright thin, colorful stems and light green leaves; spreads by suckering to form a natural mass; use in groupings in partial shade in the garden, grows quite tall Ornamental Features Double Flowered Japanese Kerria features showy yellow flowers along the branches from early to mid spring.
+A colorful spring blooming shrub featuring fully double puffy golden flowers on upright thin, colorful stems and light green leaves; spreads by suckering to form a natural mass; use in groupings in partial shade in the garden, grows quite tall Ornamental Features Double Flowered Japanese Kerria features showy double yellow flowers along the branches from early to mid spring.
 It has light green deciduous foliage.
 The narrow leaves turn lemon yellow in fall.
 The smooth bark and lime green branches add an interesting dimension to the landscape.
 Landscape Attributes Double Flowered Japanese Kerria is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.
 This is a high maintenance shrub that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Suckering Double Flowered Japanese Kerria is recommended for the following landscape applications;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;